srobo/ops-manual/internal-structure/committee-formation.md

 ### Formation

 Each committee is formed, following a meeting of the Trustees.
 Prior to this, applications from all eligible applicants are carefully considered and meetings with individual applicants may be held.
 The Trustees select a set of volunteers that they feel are most able to take on the responsibilities of the committee and will work well together.

-### Dissolution

-At the end of the term of office, each committee is invited to meet with the Trustees to review the progress made.
-This serves as a useful event for both the committee, to reflect on their achievements, and the Trustees, to gather as much information as possible to feed into future competitions.
-It is expected that the committee will get the views of the wider team before the meeting.
-After the review meeting, the team and its committee is effectively disbanded.
+The trustees will seek to give volunteers the opportunity to work in new areas and to acquire new skills so long as the stability of the organsaition is maintained.

 ### Insufficient applications